Knot Floer homology and relative adjunction inequalities: Collecting the main ingredients

 \begin{theorem}[Product formula for arc sums] Given $\SpinC$-cobordisms $(W,\spinct)$ and $(W',\spinct')$ from $(Y_1,\spinc_1)$ to $(Y_2,\spinc_2)$ and $(Y'_1,\spinc'_1)$ to $(Y'_2,\spinc'_2)$, respectively, equipped with properly embedded arcs $\Gamma\subset W$, $\Gamma'\subset W'$, we have a commutative diagram:

 where $W\otimes W'$ is the arc sum of $W$ and $W'$ along $\Gamma$ and $\Gamma'$. \end{theorem} \begin{remark}According to \cite{JTZ}, Heegaard Floer homology groups depend on the choice of basepoint.
 Similarly, the cobordism-induced maps depend on the path connecting them \cite{ZemkeGraphCob}.
 Despite this, we suppress this data from the notation. \end{remark} \begin{proof} Pick a handle decomposition $\mathcal{H}$ of $W$ relative to $Y_1$, and adapted to $\Gamma$ in the following sense: there is a point $w\in Y_1$ in the complement of the attaching regions for all the handles of $\mathcal{H}$, such that $\Gamma$ is the properly embedded arc from $Y_1$ to $Y_2$ obtained as the trace of $w$.
 Such a decomposition can be obtained from a generic Morse function with gradient vector field for which $\Gamma$ is a flowline.
 Similarly, let $\mathcal{H}'$ be a handle decomposition of $W'$ adapted to $\Gamma'$.
 Since $\Gamma$ and $\Gamma'$ are in the complement of the attaching regions for all of the handles of $W$ and $W'$, there is a handle decomposition of $W\otimes W'$ given by adding handles, in turn, to either $W\setminus \nu(\Gamma)$ or $W'\setminus \nu(\Gamma')$.
-Thus, it suffices to prove the statement in the special cases where $W$ is a 1, 2, or 3-handle addition and $W'$ is the product cobordism $Y_1'\times I$.
+Thus, it suffices to prove the statement in the special cases where $W$ is a 1, 2, or 3-handle addition and $W'$ is the product cobordism $Y_1'\times I$, endowed with the canonical extension of $\spinc_1'$ (whose associated map is the identity).

 First, suppose $W$ is a 1-handle addition and, therefore, a cobordism from $Y_1$ to $Y_1\#(S^1\times S^2)$.
 Ozsv\'ath and Szab\'o define the map induced by $W$ as follows: there is a unique $\SpinC$ structure $\spinct$ on $W$ extending $\spinc_1\in \SpinC(Y_1)$ which restricts to $Y_1\#(S^1\times S^2)$ as $\spinc_1\#\spinc_0$ where $\spinc_0$ is the unique $\SpinC$-structure on $S^1\times S^2$ with $c_1(\spinc_0)=0$.
 Given a Heegaard diagram $(\Sigma,\alphas,\betas,w)$ for $Y_1$ and the standard (weakly admissible) genus one Heegaard diagram for $S^1\times S^2$ with two generators, $(E,\alpha,\beta,w_0)$, there is a Heegaard diagram $(\Sigma\# E,\alphas\cup \alpha,\betas\cup\beta, w)$ for $Y_1\# (S^1\times S^2)$.
 The map $F_{W,\spinct}$ induced by $W$ is defined by a chain map which, for $\x\in \CFa(Y_1,\spinc_1)$, is given by $f_{W, \spinct}(\x)=\x\otimes\theta_+$.
 Here, $\theta_{+}$ is the element of higher relative Maslov grading in $(E,\alpha,\beta,w_0)$.
 At the same time, the chain map $f_{W\otimes W',\spinct\#\spinct'}$ is defined by sending $\x\otimes \y$ in $\CFa(Y_1\#Y_1',\spinc_1\#\spinc_1') $ to $\x\otimes\theta_+\otimes \y$ in $\CFa(Y_1\#(S^1\times S^2)\#Y_1', \spinc_1\#\spinc_0\#\spinc_1')$.
 Here, we are using quasi-isomorphisms provided by the K{\"u}nneth theorem \cite[Theorem 1.5]{HolDiskTwo}.
 Considering the induced maps on homology, we have: $F_{W, \spinct}\otimes \Id= F_{W\otimes W',\spinct\#\spinct'}$.
 The case of a 3-handle addition is formally the same, since the maps in that case are dual to the 1-handle maps.
 See Section 4.3 of \cite{HolDiskFour} for more details.